Gmail Email Forensics Analysis – Explore Internet Header

 Category Forensics

 Being the popular emailing platform with more than 1 billion users, Gmail has, unfortunately, become the prime medium for executing online frauds.
 Studies reveal that approx. 60 to 70% of digital frauds are happening through Gmail.
-Thus, to frame the culprit and trace out digital evidence, performing a foolproof Gmail Email Forensics Analysis is the first thing an investigating officer needs to do.
+Thus, to frame the culprit and trace out digital evidence, performing a foolproof Gmail personal account mailbox analysis is the first thing an investigating officer needs to do.

 But, what are techniques one can follow and tools that can be used for successful analysis?
 Let’s study them in detail.